 Here is a quick overview of requirements by loan type:

 - Conventional Loan: To qualify for a 3% down payment, you need a 620 FICO score and a debt-to-income ratio below 50%.

 - FHA Loan: To qualify for a 3.5% down payment, you need a 580 FICO score.
 If you are able to put 10% down, the required credit score can drop as low as 500.

 - VA Loan: You must be an active member of the military, retired member of the military or spouse of a deceased qualifying member of the military.
 There is no minimum FICO score as part of the official requirements, however, many lenders look for a FICO score or 580-620.
 A VA loan is backed by the Department of Veteran Affairs, not provided by them, so private lenders can add in their own standards, referred to as “overlays.”

 - USDA Loan: To qualify for a no down payment loan, you are typically required to have a 640 or better FICO score and be purchasing a home in a designated rural area.

 Those are the First-Time Homebuyer Requirements

 Becoming a first-time homebuyer is an exciting time, even when it’s not your first time buying a home.
 But don’t let that excitement get the best of you.
 Be diligent in your research and thoughtful in your actions.
 It’s better to lose out on a house you’re not ready to buy than dive in unprepared.
-Our best suggestion for getting started is to work with a Summit Mortgage Corporation loan officer from the get-go.
-They can guide you home by letting you know exactly what you can qualify for in terms of a first-time homebuyer loan, program, and grant.
+Our best suggestion for getting started is to fill out our Quick Start Form.
+You’ll be connected with a Summit Mortgage Corporation Loan officer who can guide you home by letting you know exactly what you can qualify for in terms of a first-time homebuyer loan, program, and grant.